civictheme/monorepo-drupal/web/themes/contrib/civictheme/README.md

 ## Introduction

-CivicTheme theme, the Drupal theme built using a UI kit, provides components and data structures to enhance editorial experiences out-of-the-box.
+CivicTheme theme, the Drupal theme with the UI Kit integration, provides components and data structures to enhance end-user and editorial experiences out-of-the-box.

 The [UI kit](https://github.com/civictheme/uikit)
 is a CMS-agnostic HTML/CSS/JS framework based on Atomic Design principles.

-The Drupal theme provides full integration with UI kit.
+The Drupal theme provides full integration and ships with the UI Kit.

 ## Installation